 This can vary a lot depending on the quality & production of the track.
-If you don’t have a sound engineer, the best way to solve this is through trying out various settings until you’re happy.
+If you don’t have a sound engineer, the best way to solve this is by trying out various settings until you’re happy.

-Ideally have a 3rd party present standing near the back of the room where you’ll be performing to ensure the microphone is loud enough for you to be heard but not be overpowering.
+Ideally, have a 3rd party present standing near the back of the room where you’ll be performing to ensure the microphone is loud enough for you to be heard but not be overpowering.

 Having strong microphone technique can really help a singer enhance their performance.
 Breath control when holding a note is crucial.